Study with Us

 The UP School of Library and Information Studies

-The UP School of Library and Information Studies (UPSLIS) is the oldest and top performing library school in the Philippines.
+The UP School of Library and Information Studies (UPSLIS) is the first library school in Southeast Asia and the top performing library school in the Philippines

 UP was the first university in Southeast Asia to offer courses in Library Science in 1914.
 Post-war, the Institute of Library Science was formed in 1961 to offer a graduate program.
 Now known as the UPSLIS, we continue to lead and reinvent information science education and practice in the region.
 With 14 full-time faculty members, 17 part-time subject experts from industry, and a low student-teacher ratio of 11:1, UPSLIS provides the best foundation for entering work in the information professions.

 The BLIS program is an innovative and interdisciplinary program that aims to develop well-rounded graduates who are able to:

 The Bachelor of Library and Information Science is a four-year, 138 unit program that allows students to:

 Through electives, students may choose to specialize in certain “tracks”:

 New high school graduates can apply to the BLIS program through the UP admissions process (UPCAT) via https://upadmissionsonline.up.edu.ph/

 College students from a different university may transfer to the BLIS program through the Office of the University Registrar